 - Have you lost sight of yourself since being with me?
 Or have you noticed a shift in how / who I am?

 - How far have you/we had to go in this relationship?
-Is that a normal/healthy/acceptable amount?
+Is that a standard/healthy/acceptable amount?
 Let’s talk about it.

-- Do you believe we trust each other, and how strong do you believe our trust is?
+- Do you believe we trust each other, and how strongly do you think our trust is?
 How well was our trust rebuilt if it was ever broken?
-And what can we do to keep building on and strengthening our trust so that we both feel completely happy and secure?
+And what can we do to keep building on and strengthening our trust so that we both feel delighted and secure?

 - Do you ever get the impression that we take each other for granted?
 If so, when and how?
 (You could also do an appreciation exercise with this to recognize how fortunate you both are right then and there.)